 How do I get news and updates about the Queer Café?

-To see what’s happening at this week’s Queer Café, or to check what’s planned for upcoming sessions, check out our calendar (coming soon), follow us on Instagram, or email us at email@example.com to be added to our email list.
+To see what’s happening at this week’s Queer Café, or to check what’s planned for upcoming sessions, follow us on Instagram, or email us at email@example.com to be added to our email list.

 Do I have to use my legal name to sign up for the Queer Café?